 One of the most expensive parts of Halloween is the costume.
 The cost of Halloween costumes can add up quickly with the cost of accessories, makeup and the costume, especially if you have more than one child.
 Here are three easy costume ideas you can make at home without spending too much money.
 You can also learn some easy ways to save on costume expenses here.

 Zombies are popular this year.
 Your teenager or your child may want to be a zombie, and this is an easy costume to put together yourself.
-The most expensive component of a zombie costume is the make up, but you can make it yourself.
-Halloween Howl has a great recipe that is easy to use.
+The most expensive component of a zombie costume is the make up, but if you search dollar stores you could be in luck!

 - Find or purchase old clothes from a thrift shop.
 You can go with a theme such as a prom or wedding zombies or just have an ordinary zombie.
 Tear the clothes, and get them dirty.
 When you tear the clothing you should be careful where you make the tears.